 The information in this section will tell you what to expect after your surgery, both during your hospital stay and after you leave the hospital.
 You will learn how to safely recover from your surgery.
 Write down any questions you have and be sure to ask your doctor or nurse.

-- This is a small, egg-shaped container that is connected to a drainage tube.
+- Jackson-Pratt® drain: This is a small, egg-shaped container that’s connected to a drainage tube.
 It exits through an opening in the lower part of your stomach and collects liquid from your pelvis.

-- These are 2 small, white tubes that are used to drain your kidneys.
-They may exit through an opening in your stomach or be attached internally to your Foley catheter.
+- Stents: These are 2 small, white tubes that are used to drain your kidneys.
+They may exit through an opening in your stomach or be attached internally to a urinary (Foley®) catheter.

 Your visitors can see you briefly in the PACU, usually within 90 minutes after you arrive there.
 A member of the nursing staff will explain the guidelines to them.